 A: Vision therapy is a personalized program that involves a series of eye exercises that focus on training the eyes to work together— improving 3-D vision, depth perception, and clear binocular vision.

 The goal of vision therapy is to strengthen the communication between the eyes and brain, to enable clear and comfortable vision at all times.

-If your child is having difficulty in school, or is showing signs of a vision problem, schedule an exam with your eye doctor for a comprehensive evaluation of your child’s vision and visual skills.
+If your child is having difficulty in school, or is showing signs of a vision problem, schedule an exam with an eye doctor for a comprehensive evaluation of your child’s vision and visual skills.

 If your child is diagnosed with CI, a program of vision therapy can strengthen your child’s visual skills, and in doing so, strengthen the skills they need for success in school…and maybe even bring out their hidden passion for reading!

-Convergence Insufficiency and Reading »
+Convergence Excess »